 Factory: Wedgwood & Byerley

-Earthenware plate decorated with 'Brown Water Lily' pattern
+Earthenware plate printed and painted with 'Brown Water Lily' pattern

 White earthenware printed underglaze in brown, painted overglaze in pale terracotta enamel and gilt.
 Circular with sloping rim, shallow well and flat centre.
 Decorated in the centre with 'Brown Water Lily' pattern, comprising on the left, Nymphaea stellata, on the right, Nymphaea lotus, and in the middle, Nelumbium speciosum (Nelumbo nucifera).
 On the rim, a border of overlapping circles and a gold band.